TRE-Provenance/TRE-Provenance.github.io/data_models.md

 The above image illustrates an example sltructure of the DaSH side of the TRE environment with three main folders.

 * **Import Folder**: This folder contains the data files that were transfered from the NHS side of the TRE.
-The files contain the data (e.g. data.csv) extracted from the protected datasets (e.g., SMR001) following the variable and cohort specification prepared by the researcher (linkage_plan.csv).
+The files contain the data (e.g. data_v1.2.csv) extracted from the protected datasets (e.g., SMR001) following the variable and cohort specification prepared by the researcher (linkage_plan.csv).
 * ***Export Folder***:
-* ***Release Folder***: This folder contains data files (e.g., data.csv) that have passed the disclosure checks and are now accessible to the researcher.
+* ***Release Folder***: This folder contains data files (e.g., data_v1.2.csv) that have passed the disclosure checks and are now accessible to the researcher.
 The folder also contains a provenance file without sensitive details (e.g., file paths) taht were previously present in the analyst's version.

 # Limitations